Casa Capri Recovery is Committed to Helping Create a Healthier Lifestyle for Women.

 Taking a closer look at neurotransmitters, we see that you have to eat protein to get the ball rolling to produce them.
 Neurotransmitters are the compounds that makes us human, while dopamine is motivational, and serotonin takes the edge off.
 Protein breaks down to amino acids which are the building blocks of neurotransmitters.
 Along with protein, your body needs vitamin/mineral co-factors like magnesium, iron, vitamin C, B-6, folate.

 What is the Best Way to Get Nutrient Co-Factors?
 Eat unprocessed, Whole Foods.
 Humans need around 50 different nutrients to be healthy and when food is processed, it loses many of these key compounds.
 By law, thiamin, riboflavin, niacin, iron, and folic acid are added back into our food and their loss can have a significant impact on our health.

 Let’s look at a single nutrient.
 Magnesium.
 Studies show that a majority of Americans are not meeting their recommended intake of magnesium, and we need magnesium to make neurotransmitters and is essential for relaxation—one thing those in recovery desperately need.
 Cocoa, nuts & seeds, beans, avocados, and 100% whole grains are all good sources of magnesium.
 Now we’ve come full circle and know we need nutrients to have a fully functioning brain— food processing strips nutrients from food—nutrients deficiencies affect brain function—and poor brain function leads to all kinds of problems.
+So nutrition and mental health are inseparable and critical to successful recovery.
 It is no wonder we don’t feel right…our brains are hungry for real, honest-to-goodness food!